 Phosphofructokinase (PFK) Deficiency

 PFK is an important enzyme that the body needs to produce energy from sugar.
 There are instances when an English Springer Spaniel’s PFK count is low, resulting in a PFK deficiency.
 Some symptoms you may see if your dog has this condition are lethargy, blood in urine, fever, and muscle wasting.
 You can visit your vet to test your dog’s PFK levels through a blood sample.
-It is then when your vet may stabilize and rehydrate your dog to bring their PFK enzymes back up.
+It is then that your vet may stabilize and rehydrate your dog to bring their PFK enzymes back up.

 How to Care for an English Springer Spaniel